 Usual NHS surgical and in-patient care was received by both control and intervention groups.
-On hospital discharge, all participants attended six-weekly, 30-minute, group-based exercise classes within each hospital trust's physiotherapy department.
-These groups commenced within four weeks post-operation.
+On hospital discharge, all participants attended 6weekly, 30min, group-based exercise classes within each hospital trust's physiotherapy department.
+These groups commenced within 4weeks postoperation.
 The principles regarding prescription of group exercises to increase range of motion, strength and gait pattern, were consistent.
-Whilst the rehabilitation of THR and TKR focuses on overall lower limb function, all participants following a THR focused on hip exercises, whereas those following a TKR focused on knee exercises.
+While the rehabilitation of THR and TKR focuses on overall lower limb function, all participants following a THR focused on hip exercises.
 One physiotherapist (with or without a second physiotherapist or therapy assistant) ran each session.

-The programme and rationale for the experimental intervention are presented in detail in Supplementary File 1.
-In brief, the intervention was grounded in the Social Cognitive Theory (SCT)[26] based on the theory that behaviour (physical activity level) is influenced by bi-directional relationships with personal factors (cognitive, emotional and physical) and environment.
-In this process, the cognitive behavioural approach in the PEP-TALK intervention, used techniques to identify and target unhelpful thoughts and behaviours in order to produce adaptive thoughts, behaviours, emotions and physiological responses.
-Previous systematic reviews examining barriers and facilitators for older adults to increase physical activity have identified specific beliefs which could reduce an individual's general self-efficacy.[4,6,27,28] These include: stigma, body image[28] and ageing stereotypes.[27]
+The programme and rationale for the experimental intervention are presented in detail in online supplemental file 1.
+In brief, the intervention was grounded in the social cognitive theory based on the theory that behaviour (physical activity level) is influenced by bidirectional relationships with personal factors (cognitive, emotional and physical) and environment.
+In this process, the cognitive behavioural approach in the PEP-TALK intervention used techniques to identify and target unhelpful thoughts and behaviours in order to produce adaptive thoughts, behaviours, emotions and physiological responses.
+Previous systematic reviews examining barriers and facilitators for older adults to increase physical activity have identified specific beliefs, which could reduce an individual's general self-efficacy.
+These include: stigma, body image and ageing stereotypes.
 Unhelpful beliefs can be identified and explored using cognitive behavioural techniques to increase self-efficacy.
-The evidence also identified tools to increase general self-efficacy which include the credibility of instructors and the information/physical activity tasks they provide.[27-29] The PEP-TALK intervention was designed to address these, exploring known barriers and facilitators to physical activity after joint replacement,[6] to promote increased participation in activity post-operatively.
+The evidence also identified tools to increase general selfefficacy, which include the credibility of instructors and the information/physical activity tasks they provide.27-29